miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 A proof-of-authority testnet on the Ethereum blockchain.
 Supported by Geth only.

+## RLP

+[Recursive Length Prefix](https://github.com/ethereum/wiki/wiki/RLP) (RLP) is a standard to encode arbitrarily nested arrays of binary data.
+RLP is the main encoding method used to serialize objects in Ethereum.

 ## Ropsten

 A proof-of-work testnet on the Ethereum blockchain which best simulates production environment.
 Supported by Geth and Parity.